 When it comes to learning about how to manage confidential informants we challenge you to find any other training provider that can give you both the depth and breadth of training that we can provide.
 We have both the underpinning theoretical knowledge and the real world experience.

-We provide courses relating to all aspects of human source management, from a basic course to get your agency started to the most advanced training of its type available anywhere in the world today.
+As we realise that no customer’s needs are exactly the same as any others all our courses are bespoke.
+This ensures that the customer gets the training they need and at a price they can afford.
+We provide courses relating to all aspects of informant management, from a basic course to get your agency started to the most advanced training of its type available anywhere in the world today.